Medical Editor: John P. Cunha, DO, FACOEP

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 GBCAs have been associated with a risk for NSF [see WARNINGS AND PRECAUTIONS].
-NSF has not been reported in patients with a clear history of exposure to DOTAREM alone.
+Confirmed diagnosis of NSF has not been reported in patients with a clear history of exposure to DOTAREM alone.

 Hypersensitivity reactions and acute kidney injury are described in other sections of the labeling [see WARNINGS AND PRECAUTIONS].